International Finance

 The FRA rate is determined by the yield curve via no-arbitrage.

-If the 6-month rate is \(r_6 = 4\%\) and the 12-month rate is \(r_{12} = 5\%\):
+If the 6-month rate is \(r_6 = 4\%\) and the 12-month rate is \(r_{12} = 5\%\), no-arbitrage gives:

-\[r_{FRA} = 2 \times \left[\frac{1 + r_{12}}{1 + r_6 \times 0.5} - 1\right] \approx 5.9\%\]
+\[r_{FRA} \;=\; 2 \times \left[\frac{1 + r_{12}}{1 + r_6 \times 0.5} - 1\right] \;\approx\; 5.9\%.\]

 The 6x12 FRA rate is the forward rate implied by the term structure.
 FRAs now reference SOFR (not LIBOR).